Loading...

 USAGE

-No Snowflake integrations configured in Immuta.
-If your Snowflake integration is already configured on the app settings page, register your data sources using the legacy method.
+No Snowflake integration configured in Immuta.
+If your Snowflake integration is already configured on the app settings page, follow the Use the connection upgrade manager guide.

-To register a Snowflake host with all its schemas and data sources, follow the instructions below.
+To register a Snowflake connection, follow the instructions below.

-Click Data and select the Infrastructure tab in the navigation menu.
+Click Data and select the Connections tab in the navigation menu.

 Click the + Add Host button.